akshaysoni001/cloudmatos_remediations/security-group/no-security-groups-without-ingress-filtering/README.md

 # Remediation - Ensure No Security Groups without ingress filtering being used
 Ensure there are no Security Groups without ingress filtering being used.
 Security groups provide stateful filtering of ingress/egress network traffic to AWS resources.
 It is recommended that no security group allows unrestricted ingress access.

+Remediation remove all the rules that you passed in this ansible command from security group
 > Remediation Tool   - [Ansible](https://www.ansible.com/)

 > Remediation Script - [playbook.yml](playbook.yml)